 After Federation in 1901 Australia still had constitutional ties with Britain, particularly in the areas of foreign policy and defence.
 Since then the British and Australian parliaments have passed a number of laws which have given Australia greater constitutional independence.
 For example, in 1942 the Australian Parliament passed the Statute of Westminster Adoption Act 1942 which meant Australian laws could no longer be over-ruled by the British Parliament.

 The Australia Act 1986 removed all remaining legal links between the Australian and British governments.

 The Commonwealth of Australia Constitution Act 1900 granted permission to the 6 Australian colonies, which were still subject to British law, to form their own national government in accordance with the Constitution.
 The Act consists of a preamble and 9 clauses, of which clause 9 is the original Australian Constitution.
 The Constitution consists of 8 chapters and 128 sections.

-Chapter I describes the composition and powers of the Australian Parliament, which consists of the Queen and a bicameral legislature with:
+Chapter I describes the composition and powers of the Australian Parliament, which consists of the King and a bicameral legislature with:

 - Single-member representation for each electorate for the House of Representatives

 - Multi-member representation for each state for the Senate.

 Chapter I contains sections 51 and 52, which list most of the areas in which the Australian Parliament can make laws.
 The Australian Parliament can make laws on a range of issues (such as immigration and pensions), but the Constitution allows other powers (such as providing roads and transport) to remain with the states.

 Chapter III provides for the creation of federal courts, including the High Court of Australia, which is the final court of appeal.
 The High Court can interpret the law and settle disputes about the Constitution.